 Our Work

 Collectively, Feminist Bird Club chapters have raised and donated more than $200,000 to organizations and projects that we support through yearly patch sales, virtual and in-person events, Birdathons, merchandise, partnerships and more.
 Read on to learn more about our past patch artists and donations.
-We plan to expand this section of our website to highlight additional organizations we admire and have donated to in the upcoming months.

 Thank you for your support!